Frequently Asked Question's

 How much of the wood used today in Australia is certified?

-How do you know if wood and wood products have come from certified forests?
+How do I know if the wood products I am purchasing come from certified forests?

 Wood and wood-based products that are sourced from certified forests are tracked using chain-of-custody certification, which is labelled on consumer products.